 I have a phD in Physics and worked as scientist until August 2016 where I decided to jump in at the deep end and try to make a living out of my big passion: Brazilia Jiu Jitsu.

-So I am a BJJ blackbelt, mum of two, who dropped her career at physics to open a BJJ academy.
+So I am a BJJ blackbelt, mum of three, who dropped her career at physics to open a BJJ academy.
 Crazy, isnt’t it?
 Well, I am living my dream and I am happy.
 That is all that counts.